SJTU-ECTL/TFASC/README.md

 # TFASC
-This project implements the efficient method for the target function approximation for stochastic circuit minimization.
+This project implements the efficient method for the target function approximation for stochastic circuit minimization proposed in our paper [1].

+Reference paper(s):
+- [1]: Exploring Target Function Approximation for Stochastic Circuit Minimization (Chen Wang, Weihua Xiao, John P. Hayes, and Weikang Qian, ICCAD 2020)

 The following two directories provide the two major programs.